Resource Guarding

 Resource Guarding Strategies

-Guarding is generally more about insecurity than anything else.
+At its core, resource guarding is more about insecurity than anything else.

 First Step: Management

-Pick up things your dog shouldn’t have like tissues and remote controls.
+Remove Tempting Objects: Pick up items your dog shouldn’t have, like tissues or remote controls.

 For Object Guarding: Set Up an Exchange Program